 3.)
 What IS a Tax-Home?

-– A tax residence is defined by the IRS as ones principal place of business aka Where do you make most of your money?
+The IRS defines- a tax residence as one’s principal place of business, aka Where do you make most of your money?

 – When one does not have a primary area where they earn their income, the tax home can default to the permanent residence of the traveler provided two of three following are satisfied:

 1.)
 Has significant income at home